Sign In / Sign Out

 Graduate College may return the document to you for additional revisions.
 Turnaround time for review fluctuates depending upon the volume of documents, and increases as the semester deadlines approach, but you should expect a response within 3 – 5 business days.
 Your document will be reviewed as quickly as possible, and you will be contacted electronically upon completion of the review (correspondence is done via your ASU e-mail, so check frequently).

-After you have made the required corrections outlined in the email and reviewed the entire document, you will need to upload your document to the Graduate College Dropbox link.
-Remember to include your ten (10) digit ASU ID number in name of the file.
+After you have made the required corrections outlined in the email and reviewed the entire document, you will need to upload your revised document in your iPOS.
 This process will continue until your document is ready for electronic submission through UMI/ProQuest.

 To avoid jeopardizing your graduation, be sure to submit your final revisions by the posted semester deadline (graduation deadlines).
 If the deadline is not met, you will be required to register (and pay) for one (1) graduate-level credit hour the following semester to be able to graduate.